microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     MappingOnly = "mapping only"
 }

+// Warning: (ae-missing-release-tag) "ComparisonStrategy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export enum ComparisonStrategy {
+    Column = "column",
+    Value = "value"
+}

 // Warning: (ae-missing-release-tag) "Constraints" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public